 Cerebral Palsy and Brain Function

 Cerebral palsy happens when the brain does not develop correctly in uterus, or when it is injured before, during, or after birth.
 Cerebral palsy most commonly is due to mistakes made by doctors or medical staff during the birthing process or shortly afterward.
-These injuries can be caused by the brain failing to get enough blood and oxygen, or if there is bleeding in the brain.
+These birth injuries can be caused by the brain failing to get enough blood and oxygen, or if there is bleeding in the brain.

 Cerebral palsy can affect an individual’s ability to function independently, so they may need assistance to perform certain tasks.
-The condition may cause a child to have learning disabilities, or it could affect their speech, how they move, their vision, and their posture.
+The condition may cause a child to have developmental delays and learning disabilities, or it could affect their speech, how they move, their vision, and their posture.
 In more severe cases, children with cerebral palsy may have problems eating, swallowing, and breathing.

 About 40 percent of children with cerebral palsy cannot walk, or need an assistive device such as a cane or walker.
 Also, about 40 percent of children with cerebral palsy also have some form of epilepsy, and 60 percent have another kind of disability that affects them developmentally.